tluyben/bad-writer/README.md

 - Very specific genre combinations may need additional prompt engineering
 - Token limits may require compression for extremely long or complex books
 - API outages can interrupt the generation process (though the script has retry logic)

+## 💡 Workflow Tips

+- For longer books, consider generating chapters in batches using the `--generate-chapters` command
+- If API rate limits are reached, wait and then continue with `--generate-chapters` from the last completed chapter
+- The `--enhance` command can be run separately after all chapters are generated
+- For quick previews, use `--pdf` to compile chapters without waiting for the enhancement phase

 ## 🤝 Contributing